mahindraretail/node-dogstatsd/README.md

 ## Errors

-In the event that there is a socket error, `node-statsd` will allow this error to bubble up.
+In the event that there is a socket error, `node-dogstatsd` will allow this error to bubble up.
 If you would like to catch the errors, just attach a listener to the socket property on the instance.

 ```javascript
 client.socket.on('error', function(error) {